dmorris0/python_intro/Chapter_09_Tuples_Lists_and_Dictionaries.md

 2. oranges
 ```
 ### `zip()` Function
-If we have two (or more) lists of the same length, we can iterate over them together using the `zip()` function which collates together into a tuple corresponding elements of each list passed into it.
+If we have two (or more) lists of the same length, we can iterate over them together using the `zip()` function which collates them together into a tuple corresponding elements of each list passed into it.
 Here is an example:
 ```python
 >>> fruit_list = ['apples','bananas','oranges']
 >>> price_list = [1.5, 0.9, 2.0]